 - Living with the Villain: Right Trading does not know about Seki and Sasaki's disguises, and Seki and Sasaki do not know the Shinesmen's secret identities.
 Matsumoto, Hayami, Sasaki, and Seki sign business deals with each other frequently.

-- Mega Corp.: Both Science Electronics and the Right Trading Company
+- Mega-Corp: Both Science Electronics and the Right Trading Company are fairly large corporations that each occupy an entire skyscraper.

 - Protectorate: Each member of the team has their own protectorate, as revealed in the climax of the first episode: